pulumi/pulumi-converter-kubernetes/README.md

 # pulumi-converter-k8s

 A Pulumi converter plugin to convert kubernetes manifests to Pulumi languages.
+The idea for this converter is to replace [kube2pulummi](https://github.com/pulumi/kube2pulumi).
 Currently work in progress.

 ### Installation
 Install the plugin from Github releases using the following command